-Subaraj was initially skeptical that the effort would be a success. "[W]hen [Richard] brought [Sungei Buloh] to our attention, initially there was doubt as to whether this is worth going for because so many doors have been slammed.
+Subaraj Rajathurai conducting a tour at Sungei Buloh Wetland Reserve, 2010.
+The man peering into the telescope is the British wildlife expert and TV presenter Nigel Marven.
+Courtesy of the family of Subarai Raiathurai be a success. "[W]hen [Richard] brought [Sungei Buloh] to our attention, initially there was doubt as to whether this is worth going for because so many doors have been slammed.
 No area had been conserved since the British left since independence.
 But this area had one thing going for it, that is the future for it was agro-tech farming.
 Not housing, not schools, not a reservoir but agro-tech farming which was not so high [a] priority."33

 The proposal was accepted by the Ministry of National Development and on 8 April 1988, National Development Minister S. Dhanabalan announced that 85 ha of land in Sungei Buloh would be preserved for a bird sanctuary.
 This marked the first time since independence that land had been set aside for nature conservation in Singapore.
-It was also the first time that a civil society group had successfully convinced the government to change its plans.
+34 It was also the first time that a civil society group had successfully convinced the government to change its plans.35 place, so we came in and gave the information from behind the scenes."36

 Subaraj and the group of birdwatchers were subsequently involved in the setting up of the fledging bird sanctuary.
-"We had a say in the matter, even in the design, because when they were designing Sungei Buloh, they brought in a specialist from England, from Slimbridge who are specialists in water birds, behind the scenes."36
+"We had a say in the matter, even in the design, because when they were designing Sungei Buloh, they brought in a specialist from England, from Slimbridge who are specialists in water birds,